__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 manager')

-raise MissingError(obj=self._uid, missing_attribute='resource_manager')
+missing_attribute='resource_manager')

 self._prof.prof('amgr run started', uid=self._uid)

-# ensure rabbitmq setup
+# ensure zmq setup

 # Submit resource request if no resource allocation done till now or